qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

                                     i32 2, label %ontwo ]
 ```

-An adaptive profile program using this feature must
+An adaptive profile program using this feature must have a module flag set
-have the a module flag set like the following: `!{i32 1, !"multiple_target_branching", i1 true}`.
+like the following: `!{i32 1, !"multiple_target_branching", i1 true}`.

 ## Program Structure

-An adaptive profile compliant program is defined in the form of a single LLVM bitcode
+An adaptive profile-compliant program is defined in the form of a single LLVM bitcode
 file that contains the following:

 - the definitions of the opaque `Qubit` and `Result` types